 To begin with, let's take a look at the interface elements present in most modern editors.

-Workspace is everything you see when you start or open a project in the video editor.
+Everything you see when you start or open a project in the video editor.
 This includes the project timeline, preview window, and other visual elements.
 Some advanced editors allow customizing the workspace so that it fits your current needs.

-Timeline is a layered space in the editor where the initial components of the project (video, audio and other media files) that you are going to edit are placed.
+The timeline is a layered space in the editor where the initial components of the project (video, audio and other media files) that you are going to edit are placed.
 Here, you put fragments of the project and arrange them to create a sequence in the precise order they should play in the final result.

 Somewhere near the timeline, there might also be zoom sliders that allow you to zoom in or out.
 Usually, they look like + and – signs, but some editors can use other icons, while on phones you will pinch in or out with your fingers.
 Zooming is very helpful when you want to see all the elements in large projects or if you need to make a lot of changes to the short part of the audio or video.

-The track is a separate line, or a layer, in the timeline, where you add video, audio, images, and captions.
+A separate line, or a layer, in the timeline, where you add video, audio, images, and captions.
 On the tracks, all the elements of the project are “glued together”.
 In many editors, tracks for titles, video, and audio are located separately; if you want, you can hide and unhide them or add a new one.

 Markers are used to add a comment or other means of highlighting a fragment, making it easier to find a specific one when you have to work on it.

-Timecode is an indicator showing the time of a particular moment in the project.
+This is an indicator showing the time of a particular moment in the project.

-The playhead, which looks like a horizontal line on the timeline, marks the current position in the timeline.
+A playhead looks like a horizontal line on the timeline, marks the current position in the timeline.
 You can move it by dragging or by clicking another area in the timeline or one of the fragments.

-The preview window is a part of the editor in which you can see how the project currently looks like and play it.
+A part of the editor in which you can see how the project currently looks, as well as pay it.
 In most editors, this window is interactive.
 For example, if subtitles are present in the video, you can click on them in the preview and change their position.

-The playback in the preview window is controlled by the current time indicator (CTI) that shows the current time of the project.
+The playback in the preview window is controlled by the current time indicator that shows the current time of the project.
 When you press play, the preview will begin from the position of the CTI.

-In many editors, you can also hover over the interface element and a hint with its name and purpose will appear.
+In many editors, you can also hover over the interface element, and a hint with its name and purpose will appear.